Consensys/linea-specification/prc/bls/notes/circuit_selector___pairing.md

 ## TODO

-- Add section for generalities about MALFORMED_DATA_INT/EXT and WELLFORMED_DATA_TRIVIAL/NONTRIVIAL
-    - case_sum = flag_sum
-    - SUCCESS_BIT = WELLFORMED_DATA_TRIVIAL + WELLFORMED_DATA_NONTRIVIAL
-    - binary, ID-constant
-    - TRIVIAL case is relevant only for pairings
-    - MALFORMED_DATA_EXT must be 0 for POINTEVALUATION and the maps, too

-;; - Create a single section that defines all circuit selectors

 - Refine behaviour of MALFORMED_DATA_EXTERNAL_JUSTIFICATION in the case of ADD and MSM.
 Treat it uniformly.

 - Only if the internal checks succeed, we start caring about external checks and so on.